 Homemade sweet and sour chicken that's tossed in a thick sweet and sour sauce.
 No need for Chinese takeout when you can make it fresh in the comfort of your home.

 Cut the boneless, skinless chicken thighs into 1 inch pieces.
-Place chicken into a large bowl season with salt and pepper.
-Add the eggs mix well to combine eggs with the chicken.
+Next, place chicken into a large bowl season with salt and pepper.
+Add the eggs to the bowl with the chicken.
+Mix well.
+Make sure all of the chicken is coated with the eggs.
 Cover and place the chicken into the fridge.

 Cut the bell peppers, pineapple and onions into 1 inch pieces.
 Set them to the side separately.